 There were about 100 retail shops by 1889.
 The Leeds tanning and currying business was discontinued from 1892, and the capital was utilised to extend the retail arm of the business.

 Harry Percy Gee (1874 – 1962), the son of Henry Simpson Gee, joined the board of directors from 1898.
 He was subsequently appointed managing director.

 470 employees were called up for active service during the First World War.

 Henry Simpson Gee died in 1924 with an estate valued at £659,699.
-He was remembered as one of the best known businessmen in the Midlands.
+He was one of the best known businessmen in the Midlands.
 His will included a bequest of £20,000 to Leicester College, later to become the University of Leicester.
 He was succeeded as company chairman by Harry Percy Gee.